tcpekin/flask_site/content/posts/making_of_3.md

 order they are:

 -   Configure `nginx` to serve static files instead of Flask.
--   Log IP addresses of visitors to see where they are coming from.
+-   Log IP addresses of visitors to see where they are coming from/security reasons.
 -   Add HTTPS support
 -   Figure out how to automate the container building on the server side - how can I `git push` content from my local machine and then have it